babynus/projeqtor/branches/V7.1/projeqtor/docs/user/Gui.rst

 .. rubric:: Move to next status button

 * This button allows to skip to the next status without having to open the list.
 * The next status is defined by the workflow linked to the type of element.
+* The mouse tracking over this colored button allows to show the workflow.

 .. figure:: /images/GUI/BUTTON_MoveToNextStatus.png
    :alt: Button - Move to next status